 Polystyrene is created when the aforementioned styrene is strung together.
 The latter is an organic compound and the process itself is termed polymerizing.
 It may come as a surprise to learn styrene can be found in the likes of coffee, fruit and meat.

-Given this fact it is perhaps less surprising to learn a great many food companies utilise the substrate.
+Given this fact it is perhaps less surprising to learn a great many food companies utilise the substrate, even those that have historically favoured acrylic.
 It keeps cold foods cold, hot foods hot and fresh foods fresh.
 Moreover, it is economical – proving far cheaper to produce than paper-based solutions.
 Not only that but just a tiny percentage of its materials make their way to landfill.

 There are drawbacks; polystyrene cannot be painted unless it is encased in a specialist inert polyurea coating, one which adds extra cost.
 Not only that but polystyrene will never degrade or decompose, meaning it is somewhat environmentally unfriendly.